 It is a multifaceted problem.
 The ageing process, general health status and environmental effects all influence testosterone production and regulation.

 There are many ways in which advancing years take their toll on the brain, the major sex organ in the body.
 With age, blood flow decreases to many tissues which also reduces the supply of testosterone to the cells.
-A wide range of degenerative changes have been reported in the ageing testis such as a decrease in the number of Leydig cells, increased fibrosis, decreased perfusion and hypoxia-dependent changes in hormone synthesis.
+A wide range of degenerative changes have been reported in the ageing testis such as a decrease in the number of Leydig cells, increased fibrosis (thickening and scarring of the tissue), decreased circulation and changes in hormone synthesis.
 Sexual stimuli tend to be less frequent and less intense and feedback of sensory impulses from the wrinkled skin and flaccid penis creating arousal is similarly reduced.
 Androgens exert a direct effect on penile tissue making it sensitive and helping maintain erectile function.
-There are neurovascular changes particularly prominent in diabetics, which further reduce tissue responsiveness.
-Fortunately, as with the reduction in muscle mass and accumulation of visceral fat seen in diabetes and metabolic syndrome, these changes can be reversed by improved testosterone synthesis and regulation, with a consequent improvement in erectile function.
+Neurovascular changes are particularly prominent in diabetics, which further reduce tissue responsiveness.
+Reduction in muscle mass and accumulation of visceral fat seen in diabetes and metabolic syndrome can be reversed by improved testosterone synthesis and regulation, with a consequent improvement in erectile function.

 Strict low-cholesterol diets have been shown to lower Total Testosterone (TT) and Free Testosterone (FT) levels by 14 per cent.
 Vegetarian diets, especially if low in protein, can increase SHBG, further reducing FT.
 Men placed on a low-fat, high-fibre vegetarian diet show an 18 per cent reduction in both TT and FT, which is reversed when they resume a normal diet.
 Conversely, a high-protein, low-carbohydrate diets raises TT and lowers SHBG.